-The DMF launched a third phase in March 2019.
-Its objective during the next five years is to strengthen debt management to reduce debt-related vulnerabilities and improve debt transparency.
-DMF III seeks to provide customized advice on sovereign debt management through the design and application of analytical tools, provision of tailored advisory services and implementation support, trainings, webinars and peer-to-peer learning.
-DMF III facilitates collaboration among debt management technical assistance providers and dialogue on debt issues among stakeholders.
+DMF’s objective is to strengthen debt management to reduce debt-related vulnerabilities and improve debt transparency.
+It seeks to achieve this through capacity-building activities, including design and application of tailored advisory services and technical assistance, applied analytical work, training, and peer-to-peer learning.
+The DMF facilitates collaboration among providers of technical assistance on debt management and dialogue on debt issues among stakeholders.
 It also plays a critical role in developing and disseminating information about sound debt management practices, tools, and guidance.

-For a decade, the DMF has been supporting capacity building and reform implementation on debt management in over 80 countries, and has become an internationally recognized global program.
-With a proven record of excellence in building capacity in debt management and related fields since 2009, the DMF has supported over 280 Technical Assistance (TA) missions in about 80 countries and 14 subnational entities.
+For a decade, the DMF has been supporting capacity building and reform implementation on debt management and has become an internationally recognized global program.
+With a proven record of excellence in building capacity in debt management and related fields since 2009, the DMF has supported over 350 Technical Assistance (TA) activities in 74 countries and 18 subnational entities.

 Significant strides have been made in debt management since 2008 in DMF-eligible countries.
 Today, more countries prepare and publish debt management strategies; the quality of debt records of government debt has improved; and many countries have improved the organization of their debt management institutions and coordination with fiscal policies through alignment with medium term fiscal frameworks.

 Despite progress, important challenges remain.
-The financial landscape of DMF-eligible countries has evolved, presenting new opportunities and risks.
-The composition of debt portfolios is gradually shifting away from mainly concessional external debt to market-based debt.
-Domestic debt borrowing has increased rapidly, even in countries with small financial sectors and with weak debt management capacity.
-DMF III is uniquely positioned to adapt to emerging debt management challenges and is a critical component of the Bank-Fund Multipronged Approach for Addressing Emerging Debt Vulnerabilities.
+The DMF is uniquely positioned to adapt to emerging debt management challenges and is a critical component of the Bank-Fund Multipronged Approach for Addressing Emerging Debt Vulnerabilities.